lthminhthao/quasineutral_coinfection_N-strains_multiple-variations/README.md

 If you use this notebook, please cite our work:

 - Thi Minh Thao Le, Erida Gjini, and Sten Madec.
-"Quasi-neutral Dynamics in a Coinfection System with N Strains and Multiple Trait Variation." arXiv preprint arXiv: (2021).
+"Quasi-neutral Dynamics in a Coinfection System with N Strains and Multiple Trait Variation." arXiv preprint arXiv:2104.07289 (2021).